 Esteban Martinez is a founder of Addicted 2 PPC.

-He is a highly passionate marketer with a strong focus on understanding consumer data and online behavior.
+He is a highly passionate marketer with a strong focus on understanding consumer data and user behavior.
 Esteban states that aligning customer demand and brands USP is paramount in successfully achieving customer acquisition and lead generation .

 Addicted 2 PPC is a data-driven digital marketing agency, servicing clients across the UK with focus on helping businesses grow though paid advertising and proven marketing tactics to increase inbound leads, sales and revenue.

 Supermetrics hands down.
 With new digital channels being added into the marketing mix every month, it’s essential for companies to be able to see all of their data in one central view.
 Supermetrics really excels in this and allows for great visibility on what is work and what needs optimising.

 It supports over 50 different data sources, integrates with Google sheets, Data Studio and Excel to name just a few and my personal favourite, it can even schedule daily updates and email your team.

 Optimising Google Ads top performing 1% of keywords and benchmark these against Search Console and Google Analytics to get the organic data from Google.

 Using this data we then target these keywords that generate highest ROI, looking at the SEO rankings and organic CTR to prioritise the core keywords that maximise performance.

 By focusing PPC & SEO together on the top 1% of keywords will allow for great conversions and sales from both channels.
 This will reduce the cost per sale and improve organic rankings and conversion rates.

 The best ad copy tends to follow Simon Sinek golden rule 'Start with why'.